-Mauro Hertig is a composer of contemporary music with an output of ensemble works, chamber works, conceptual works and site-specific works.
+Mauro Hertig is a composer with an output of ensemble works, chamber works, conceptual works and site-specific works.
 His focus lies on different manifestations and explorations of pulse, the manipulation of musical memory and the fluid relationship between score and sound.

 He studied in Zurich and Graz, receiving his Bachelor and Master of Arts in Composition with Isabel Mundry and Beat Furrer/Klaus Lang respectively.
 Further studies include courses and masterclasses with Georges Aperghis, Helmut Lachenmann, Elliott Sharp, Felix Profos and Peter Ablinger.

 Recent commissions include works for Ensemble Recherche (Germany), Festival für Neue Musik Rümlingen (Switzerland), Österreichischer Rundfunk ORF, Collegium Novum Zürich CNZ, Trio Onyx (Basel), Jeunesse Vienna, Duo Landman/Stadler (NY/Basel), Schallfeld Ensemble Graz, Platypus Ensemble (Vienna), Klangmanifeste Vienna, open music (Austria).

 Mauro Hertig is the founder of the Forum of Applied Abstraction, a forum for interactive music analysis.

 In 2016, Mauro Hertig has been selected as Promising Young Composer by the european-wide Ulysses Network/IRCAM, which results in a journey of international residencies from 2017 to 2020.